lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 These hidden biases are hard to find in a dataset if you only rely on full images or the coarse vehicle type predicted by the object detection model.
-Lightly helps you to identify them quickly and assists you in monitoring and improving the quality of your dataset.
-After an initial exploration you can now take further steps to enhance the dataset using one of the workflows Lightly
+The Lightly Worker helps you to identify them quickly and assists you in monitoring and improving the quality of your dataset.
+After an initial exploration you can now take further steps to enhance the dataset using one of the workflows the Lightly Worker
 provides:

 - Select a subset of your data using our :ref:`Sampling Algorithms <plaform-sampling>`